PolyFeed Banner

 PolyFeed is an award-winning feedback analytics tool aimed to capture, analyse, and present students' interactions with feedback.

-Polyfeed was developed based on stakeholder (e.g., students, educators, LA researchers) requirements and state of art feedback research such as feedback literacy, dialogic feedback, and learner-centred feedback.
-Morethan 1500 students and 300 teachers have been engaged in the desing process and the tool was developed using desing thinking approach.
+PolyFeed was developed based on stakeholder (e.g., students, educators, LA researchers) requirements and state of art feedback research such as feedback literacy, dialogic feedback, and learner-centred feedback.
+More than 1500 students and 300 teachers have been engaged in the design process and the tool was developed using design thinking approach.

 Awards & Recognitions